agalvezcorell/agalvezcorell/README.md

 ### Wep wep wep 🚀🙃🔥

+I work as a lead instructor in the data analysis bootcamp at Ironhack Madrid.
+I love greyhounds, vans, mountains, playing a thousand instruments, children's stories and... coding!

 <!--
 **agalvezcorell/agalvezcorell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.